Liesbeth Spies

-Jantje Wilhelmina Elisabeth "Liesbeth" Spies (born 6 April 1966) is a Dutch politician.
-A member of the Christian Democratic Appeal (CDA), she has served as Mayor of Alphen aan den Rijn since 2014.
+Jantje Wilhelmina Elisabeth "Liesbeth" Spies (born 6 April 1966) is a Dutch politician and a member of the Christian Democratic Appeal (CDA).
+She has served as Mayor of Alphen aan den Rijn since 2014 and is due to step down in 2025 when she will become Chair of the Aedes association for housing corporations.

+Spies gained her Law degree from the University of Leiden; she joined the CDA in 1984.

 She served as Minister of the Interior and Kingdom Relations in the Cabinet Rutte I from 16 December 2011 to 5 November 2012.
 She was named to this post on 16 December 2011, following the appointment of her predecessor, Piet Hein Donner, to be the new Vice-President of the Council of State.
 She was a Member of the House of Representatives from 23 May 2002 to 17 June 2010 and served as acting Party Chair of the Christian Democratic Appeal from 1 November 2010 until 2 April 2011.

-Following her departure from the House of Representatives she became the top candidate (lijsttrekker) for the CDA in the 2011 elections for the States-Provincial of South Holland.
+Following her departure from the House of Representatives she became the lead candidate for the CDA in the 2011 elections for the Provincial Council of South Holland.
 In the election the CDA lost over half its seats (going from thirteen seats to six) and went from largest party in the province to the fourth-largest when compared with the previous election in 2007.
-Despite this the CDA joined the coalition for the provincial government and Spies was appointed as a member of the States Deputed, with a portfolio including spatial planning and economic affairs.
+Despite this the CDA joined the coalition for the provincial government and Spies was appointed as a member of the provincial executive, with a portfolio including spatial planning and economic affairs.
 She vacated this position following her ministerial appointment.

-From 8 July 2014 she was interim mayor of Stichtse Vecht.
+From 8 July 2014, she was interim mayor of Stichtse Vecht.

-As of 5 December 2014 Spies is mayor of her birthplace Alphen aan den Rijn.
+As of 5 December 2014, Spies is mayor of her birthplace Alphen aan den Rijn.
+She is due to step down in 2025.